OIEIEIO/MoonWalker-HUD/README.md

+MoonWalker-Hud repo is a collection of Jupyter notebook code snippets/blocks/programs developed during the NASA and CSA Space Apps challenge.

+Time between Oct 1-2 2022

 MW-HUD is an AI learning interface

 if you are going to be a space walker, you will likely need a helmet